Contents of the reports

 The reporting obligation in the event of a merger and of a division is very similar.

-First, the board of directors must draw up a proposal for a merger or division.
-Next, the board of directors must prepare a merger or division report that describes the assets of the companies concerned, providing comments and a justification from a legal and economic viewpoint of the desirability of the operation, the terms on and manner in which it will take place and its consequences.
+First, the management body must draw up a proposal for a merger or division.
+Next, it must prepare a merger or division report that describes the assets of the companies concerned, providing comments and a justification from a legal and economic viewpoint of the desirability of the operation, the terms on and manner in which it will take place and its consequences.

 The merger or division report must indicate the share exchange ratio and the method according to which it was determined, the relative importance to be attached to these methods and the valuation arrived at (see FAQ 7).
 If any particular difficulties were encountered when determining the exchange ratio, this must be mentioned in the reports.